What is Platinum 850? Is it Real and What is its Worth?

 Yes, 850 platinum is hypoallergenic.
 Meaning it’s safe for most people to wear platinum jewelry or platinum-plated jewelry.

-However, platinum allergies exist and it is possible to be allergic to this precious metal, especially if you have sensitive skin or you actually have jewelry made from fake platinum.
+However, platinum allergies exist and it’s possible to be allergic to this precious metal, especially if you have hyper sensitive skin or in reality you have jewelry made from fake platinum.

 Is There Bullion Made From Platinum 850?

 No, there’s no bullion made from 850 platinum.
-Instead, investment-grade platinum bullion is exclusively made from platinum 999 (fine platinum).
+Instead, investment-grade platinum bullion is exclusively made from fine platinum (.999 platinum).

 Investment-grade platinum coins and bars are also called IRA-approved platinum bullion and it’s these coins and bars you can include as part of your gold IRA or platinum IRA account.

 Note: Augusta Precious Metals is the best precious metals investment company in the USA.
-You can get in touch with them to buy the platinum bullion you want.
+You can get in touch with them to buy the platinum bullion you need.

 With Augusta you can purchase platinum coins and bars to keep at your home.
-Or you can purchase as part of your new platinum IRA account which Augusta will help you open.
+Or you can purchase as part of your new platinum IRA account that Augusta will help you open.

 Is There Jewelry Made From Platinum 850?